AudioKit/AudioKit/INSTALL.md

 * In the **Build Settings** tab for your target :
 	* Look for the **Other Linker Flags** setting, and set it to `-ObjC`
 	* Look for the **User Header Search Paths** setting, point it to the location of the `AudioKit` directory, make sure to set it to **recursive**.
-* Drag and drop the `AudioKit.plist` file from the **Resources** group in the AudioKit project to your own project.
-You may want to make sure you have your own copy if you intend to change any of the settings in that file.

 ## Swift Projects
 * From within the AudioKit subproject in your project, open the `AudioKit > Platforms > Swift` group, and drag and drop at least `AudioKit.swift` to your project.
 You may also add any of the extensions to your project if you'd like to use them.